Space News

 Registered: May 2006

-In the case of the 'Vitruvian Man' EVA insignia created by Hamilton Sundstrand for use on the Shuttle EVA suits, I was wondering if there was a cloth patch that can be regarded as vintage to the emblems creation and first use?
+Is there a cloth version of this patch that can be regarded as vintage to the emblem's creation and first use?

-I know that it was first utilised during STS-5 (cancelled EVA), then during an actual EVA on STS-6, but is there such a patch (non-beta cloth), with the original 3 stars, which can be considered as 'collectable' with particular identifiers, such as cloth back or stitching patterns?
+I know that it was first utilised during STS-5 (cancelled EVA), then during an actual EVA on STS-6, but is there such a patch (non-beta cloth), with the original three stars, which can be considered as "collectable" with particular identifiers, such as cloth back or stitching patterns?

 Gonzo